CalounovaT/Bioinfo_toolbox/README.md

 Retrieve sum of pairs score of a column

-`./main.py msa -spcolumn 0 align.msa`
+`./main.py msa --spcolumn 0 align.msa`

 Retrieve sum of pairs score of a msa

-`./main.py msa -spmsa align.msa`
+`./main.py msa --spmsa align.msa`

 ### 6) Conservation determination from multiple aligned sequences
-compute conservation score of msa
+Compute conservation of all positions in the msa

 `./main.py conservation --conservation align.msa`